- Menu

 Product Type

-Ferrari F1 model cars available in 1:18 and 1:43 scale from Diecast Legends.
-We offer a huge range of modern and historic Ferrari Formula One diecast models for collectors.
+Buy Ferrari F1 model cars from the UK’s largest stockist of resin and diecast models.
+Huge selection of 1:18 and 1:43 modern and classic Ferrari F1 model cars include subjects manufactured by Look Smart, Tecnomodel and more.
 Browse our in stock and preorder options for Ferrari F1 models from the 1950s up to the present day grid.
-Ascari to Le Clerc.
+Ascari to Leclerc.

 Ferrari is the only team that is as old as the Formula One world championship itself, having made its debut in the 1950 Monaco Grand Prix, which was the second world championship race.
 Alberto Ascari took the runner-up spot first time out, while Jose Froilan Gonzalez would score the Scuderia’s first grand prix win in the following year’s British Grand Prix at Silverstone.